Urinary Tract Infection (UTI) in Pregnancy – Causes, Symptoms & Treatment

 Urinary tract infections (UTIs) are common in women.
 About one in five women develop UTI at some point in their lives.
-However, pregnancy increases the chances of getting the infection as a woman’s body goes through rapid changes, which can provide a conducive environment for the intestinal and gastrointestinal bacteria to enter the urinary tract.
+However, pregnancy increases the chances of getting the infection as a woman’s body goes through rapid changes, which can provide a conducive environment for intestinal and gastrointestinal bacteria to enter the urinary tract.
 Urine infection in early pregnancy is fairly common.
 A woman has a higher chance of developing a UTI between the 6th and the 24th week of pregnancy.
-Read on to know more about UTIs during pregnancy.
+It’s crucial to understand the causes and symptoms of urinary tract infections in pregnancy.
+Read on to learn more about UTIs during pregnancy.

 What Is Urinary Tract Infection?

 A urinary tract infection is an inflammation of the urinary tract due to bacteria.
-Although it is commonly associated with a bladder infection, it may happen at any part of your urinary tract.
+Although it is commonly associated with a bladder infection, it may happen in any part of your urinary tract (1).
 This includes the kidneys which make the urine, the ureter which carries the urine to the bladder, the bladder where your urine accumulates and the urethra which carries urine out of your body.

-UTIs are commonly caused due to the bacteria from the skin, vagina and the rectal area which enter into the urinary tract.
+UTIs are commonly caused due to the bacteria from the skin, vagina and rectal area, which enter into the urinary tract.
 There are different types of UTIs:

 - Bladder Infection or Cystitis: This happens when the bacteria accumulate and multiply in the bladder, causing inflammation.
 It is common in women between 20 and 50 years of age who are sexually active.